 At Hurst Green staff can access counselling support through the Better Days project with The Arts for Change centre in Dudley.
-Access is through Lucy Vines.

 We also support staff through Thrive at work, a workplace wellbeing programme which recognises the schools' efforts in improving the health and wellbeing of its employees.